 Noelle Pikus-Pace, born 8 December 1982 in Provo, Utah, is an American skeleton racer.
 She is the youngest of eight children.
 She graduated from Mountain View High School in 2001.
 She has always been very competitive in sports, and while in high school she competed in soccer, basketball, softball, track and field, bobsled and skeleton.
 Following high school, she attended Utah Valley University (UVU), graduating in 2005 with a Bachelor’s degree in Community Health.
 During her time at UVU she broke the school’s high jump record, was the NJCAA National Discus Champion, and 1st team All-American.

 In 2002, she married Janson Pace, and on 19 January 2008, their first child, a daughter, Lacee Lynne Pace, was born.
-The couple also have a son named Traycen.
+The couple also has a son named Traycen.
 The Paces belong to the Kiowa Valley 1st Ward, Eagle Mountain Utah East Stake.

 Career in Skeleton Racing

 Noelle began her career as a skeleton racer in 2001.
 Skeleton is a fast winter sliding sport which originated in St. Moritz, Switzerland as a spin-off from the popular British sport of Cresta sledding.
 It is run on the same track used by bobsleds and luge, and a person rides a small sled down a frozen track while lying face down.
 During the downhill slide, athletes experience forces as great as 5g.
 In 2005, Noelle became the first woman to ever win the Overall World Cup Title in skeleton, winning the Gold Medal as she looked forward to the 2006 Olympics.